MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-third-party-providers.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

 This article explains how to configure a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on a Linux host machine with Active Directory (AD) authentication when using third-party AD providers.
-Examples are [PowerBroker Identity Services (PBIS)](https://www.beyondtrust.com/), [Vintela Authentication Services (VAS)](https://www.oneidentity.com/products/authentication-services/), and [Centrify](https://www.centrify.com/).
+Examples are [PowerBroker Identity Services (PBIS)](https://www.beyondtrust.com/), [One Identity](https://www.oneidentity.com/products/authentication-services/), and [Centrify](https://www.centrify.com/).
 This guide includes steps to check your AD configuration.
 It's not intended to instruct on how to join a machine to a domain.
-For detailed instructions on joining a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to a domain by using REALM and SSSD, see [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).
+For detailed instructions on joining a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to a domain by using realmd and SSSD, see [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).

 ## Prerequisites